shreyas250825/IIT-B-Finals/README.md

 - **Video Recording**: Session recording for review and analysis
 - **Multi-modal Interface**: Voice and text input options

+## Project Status

+**Current Completion: 70%**

+### ✅ Completed Components
+- **Backend Infrastructure**: FastAPI server with SQLAlchemy ORM, database models, and core API endpoints
+- **AI Integration**: OpenRouter LLM integration with fallback to local models, question generation service
+- **Frontend Foundation**: React TypeScript setup with core components and routing
+- **Database Schema**: Complete data models for users, interviews, responses, reports, and resumes
+- **Authentication System**: JWT-based middleware and user management
+- **API Documentation**: Comprehensive endpoint documentation with OpenAPI/Swagger

+### 🔄 In Progress
+- **Frontend UI Completion**: Finalizing interview interface and feedback dashboard components
+- **Real-time Features**: WebSocket integration for live interview sessions
+- **Video Processing**: Camera access and video recording capabilities
+- **Testing Suite**: Unit and integration tests for backend services

+### 📋 Remaining Tasks
+- **Production Deployment**: Docker containerization and production environment setup
+- **Performance Optimization**: Caching, database indexing, and API response optimization
+- **Security Hardening**: Input validation, rate limiting, and security audits
+- **Documentation**: User guides, API documentation, and deployment instructions

+*Last updated: Current development phase - Week 2 completion with Week 3 frontend integration in progress*

+## Development Timeline

+### Week 1: Setup and Architecture Finalization
+In Week 1, we will finalize the project architecture and select the appropriate technology stack for backend, frontend, and AI model components.
+We will define comprehensive system workflow diagrams including data flow, API flow, and AI inference flow.
+The GitHub repository will be set up with a clear folder structure, complete README.md documentation, and all necessary environment setup files such as requirements.txt, environment.yml, or package.json.
+Backend scaffolding will be initialized using FastAPI/Flask/Node.js as recommended.
+Basic database schema and connections will be created for both SQL and NoSQL options.
+A basic UI wireframe or landing page will be initialized to establish the visual foundation.
+Deliverable: Initial architecture document + repository setup submitted for mentor review.

+### Week 2: Core AI Model Integration & API Development
+Week 2 focuses on implementing the main AI logic that forms the heart of the solution.
+We will integrate AI model(s) specifically designed for the chosen problem statement, such as Quiz Generator, Mentor Scoring, or AI Mock Interview systems.
+API endpoints will be built for all core functions including AI inference, data submission, scoring, and evaluation processes.
+The end-to-end flow from frontend through backend to AI pipeline will be ensured and validated.
+Internal testing will begin using mock data to verify system functionality.
+Deliverable: Functional backend + AI inference pipeline with documented API calls (README/Postman collection).

+### Week 3: Frontend and Workflow Integration
+During Week 3, we will develop the complete frontend interface and establish seamless connections to all backend APIs.
+User workflows will be fully implemented, including login processes, quiz participation, video upload capabilities, and interview simulation features.
+Real-time and asynchronous communication will be integrated using WebSocket connections and audio streaming technologies.
+AI output visualization will be validated to ensure results, scores, and feedback are displayed clearly and effectively.
+The system will be made fully responsive with comprehensive error handling implemented throughout.
+Deliverable: Fully connected frontend-backend prototype showing end-to-end flow.

 ## Project Structure

 ```